An ahead-of-time JavaScript compiler

 Porffor is written from scratch with ahead-of-time in mind allowing for previously impossible optimizations.

-Porffor natively supports TypeScript, no transpilation step (even internally): just give it a TS file.
+Porffor natively supports TypeScript, no build step: just give it a TS file.

 Compile-time (developer's machine)